Daniell2020UKR/Akira/README.md

-# Source code will be uploaded later

 # Akira
-Useful Telegram bot
+Source code for @TheAkiraBot

+# Commands
+/start - Start using the bot
+/version - Show version
+/yt2a - Convert Youtube video to audio
+/setlang - Set language preference(not implemented yet)